If you make music and think I might enjoy playing it on the radio show and want to submit it for airplay consideration, here is what you need to know:

 Hoboken, NJ 07030

-All CD submissions should include a 2nd copy that I will leave for WFMU's Music Director or CLICK HERE to see the details of how to do that separately.
+You might want to send a copy of CD submissions to WFMU's Music Director, CLICK HERE to see the details of how to do that.

 Also, if you are sending a link to files, it is a good idea to make sure that each song file has the name of the band and the name of the song... it is amazing how often files get submitted that, when un-zipped, are titled something like "Final Mix ver.2 vocals up"